malditotm/EarthquakeMonitor/README.md

 Project that fetch the information of the earthquakes within the last hour all over the Earth.

 This is an Eclipse ADT project.
+And it is located in the EarthquakeMinitor folder.

 # Principal Screen